Blog

 Step 9: And keep in mind that employer branding is a continuous process

-In the event that you've achieved all of your immediate short-term goals after implementing and optimizing your strategy, it may be tempting to call it a day at that point.
+If you've achieved all of your immediate short-term goals after implementing and optimizing your strategy, it may be tempting to call it a day at that point.
 In the long run, though, your employer brand will weaken if you do not retain the momentum you have achieved so far.
 People's work habits and career goals can change overnight, as the pandemic showed.
 What candidates liked yesterday may be unappealing tomorrow.

 Instead of stopping, you should restart the process.
 This is because you may lose relevance if the company's strategy changes.
 Set goals that match industry changes.
 Then update or create new candidate personas if needed and adapt your employee value proposition (EVP) to the factors above.